 Full disclosure: When you make purchases through my Amazon affiliate links (or my general Amazon link) on this site, I may make a small commission at no cost to you.
 Thank you for your prayers and support!

-The winner of the Spring Giveaway has been announced!
-Woohoo!
-I’m planning a Summer Giveaway, so stay tuned.
-Subscribe to my blog so stay up-to-date.
-I announce giveaways, winners and other stuff here, on Twitter, Pinterest, and Instagram, and via email to subscribers.
+I run giveaways about once per season, so subscribe to my blog to stay up-to-date.
+I announce giveaways and winners on Twitter, Pinterest, and Instagram, and via email to subscribers.